Edwin G. Corr

 Edwin Gharst Corr (born August 6, 1934) is an American retired diplomat who served as a United States Ambassador to several Latin-American nations.

 Early life and education

-Corr was born on August 6, 1934. is from Norman, Oklahoma.
-In 1957, he received a B.A from the University of Oklahoma.
+Corr was born on August 6, 1934 and is from Norman, Oklahoma.
+In 1957, he received a B.A. from the University of Oklahoma.
 Corr also has an M.A. from the University of Oklahoma in 1961.
 He was in the Marine Corps from 1957 to 1960.

 Foreign Service

 Edwin Corr joined the Foreign Service in 1961.

 Between 1978 and 1980 he served as Deputy Assistant Secretary of State for International Narcotics Matters.

 Corr served as U.S. Ambassador to Peru (1980–1981), U.S. Ambassador to Bolivia (1981–1985), and U.S. Ambassador to El Salvador (1985–1988).

 Iran-Contra

 Corr was investigated between 1986 and 1991 for possible involvement in the Iran-Contra scandal.
 Corr gave voluntary interviews to the Independent Counsel in 1991 before ending his cooperation and invoking his Fifth Amendment right against self-incrimination.
 Subsequently, a judicial order compelled Corr to testify and forced him to produce documents, under grants of immunity.